finos/community/.github/ISSUE_TEMPLATE/new-legend-modeling.md

 ## Team
 ### Leadership
-*Who will lead this modeling effort?
+*Who will lead this project?
 Provide full name, affiliation, work email address, and GitHub.com username.*

 ### Confirmed Contributors
 *List all of the individuals that have expressed interest in and are committed to contributing to this project, including full name, affiliation, work email address, and GitHub.com username*

-**_Please note that proposals for new modeling initiatives will be pending until at least two different organizations have [expressed interest in contributing](https://www.finos.org/legend) to it_**
+FINOS hosts collaborative modeling initiatives, so contributors are encouraged to seek public commitment from at least one additional organization before the project can be approved.

 ### Target Contributors
 *Describe the contributor profile (background, position, organization) you'd like to see engaged in this project*